-In the cloister of the Maria Langegg monastery is a copy of the picture of the Virgin Mary.
+In the cloister of the Maria Langegg monastery is a copy of the famous Mariahilf picture.
 For comparison the original by Lucas Cranach from Innsbruck.
-This is at least the fifth Mariahifl picture we have seen since Vienna.
+This is at least the fifth Mariahilf picture we have seen since Vienna.

 This Nepomuk (patron saint of the Servites) greets those entering the cloister.

 He is also included in my Nepomuk collection.

 Guest or pilgrim rooms on the first floor.